 The best bike for a Ladakh trip is the one with which you are comfortable in controlling and riding.
 If you cannot control a bike or you are not comfortable with the riding position, then that is not the best bike for Ladakh trip.

 You have already read in this book that people have already traveled to Ladakh on a 100cc bike to a scooty to Royal Enfields to the Ninjas sharing a range of horsepower.
 One benefit that comes to my mind is the sitting comfort is better in cruiser bikes than sports bikes.
-Ladakh journey is long which requires long hours of riding on a daily basis.
+Ladakh’s journey is long, which requires long hours of riding daily.
 Hence, if you are not used to a particular bike posture you are subject to suffer from fatigue and other issues.

-The roads within Ladakh, on Srinagar Leh Highway or Manali Leh Highway, are not in that great shape.
+The roads within Ladakh, on Srinagar Leh Highway or Manali Leh Highway, is not in that great shape.
 So, you must have full control of the bike all the time while riding.
 If the bike is too heavy for you to control or uncomfortable, then well, you are bound to fall sometime.
 And, it is not a good place to fall or get injured.
-The help could not be found in distance.
+The help will not be present in the distance.

 Other Articles in the Series